 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Atlanta is July, with an average of 13.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 45% on July 9.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Atlanta experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Atlanta.
-The most rain falls during the 31 days centered around March 1, with an average total accumulation of 4.6 inches.
+The month with the most rain in Atlanta is February, with an average rainfall of 4.5 inches.

-The least rain falls around October 23, with an average total accumulation of 2.9 inches.
+The month with the least rain in Atlanta is October, with an average rainfall of 3.0 inches.

 Atlanta experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.3 months, from May 21 to September 30, during which time the comfort level is muggy, oppressive, or miserable at least 21% of the time.
-The muggiest day of the year is July 25, with muggy conditions 86% of the time.
+The month with the most muggy days in Atlanta is July, with 25.5 days that are muggy or worse.

 The average hourly wind speed in Atlanta experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.8 months, from October 19 to May 12, with average wind speeds of more than 5.7 miles per hour.
-The windiest day of the year is March 8, with an average hourly wind speed of 7.2 miles per hour.
+The windiest month of the year in Atlanta is March, with an average hourly wind speed of 7.0 miles per hour.

 The calmer time of year lasts for 5.2 months, from May 12 to October 19.
-The calmest day of the year is August 5, with an average hourly wind speed of 4.3 miles per hour.
+The calmest month of the year in Atlanta is August, with an average hourly wind speed of 4.4 miles per hour.